Aerial view of the outer Great Barrier Reef showing turquoise waters, coral formations and a reef boat, Far North Queensland

 The Great Barrier Reef operates year-round from Cairns, with boats departing daily in all seasons.
 There's no "wrong" time to visit, but each season has distinct characteristics.

 The classic reef season.
-Sunny, warm days (17–28 °C), low humidity, minimal rainfall, calm seas.
+Sunny warm days (17–28°C), low humidity, minimal rainfall and calm seas.
 Underwater visibility is typically at its best — 15–30 metres on the outer reef.
 This is also whale season: dwarf minke whales in June–July (Ribbon Reefs), humpback whales from June through September.
 Peak tourist season with higher prices and more crowded boats.
 Book well in advance, especially for June–August school holidays.

 Wet Season (November – April)

-Hotter (23–32 °C), more humid, with afternoon showers and occasional heavier rain.
-Water temperature is warmer (up to 29–30 °C), which can make snorkelling more comfortable.
+Hotter (23–32°C), more humid, with afternoon showers and occasional heavier rain.
+Water temperature is warmer (up to 29–30°C), which can make snorkelling more comfortable.
 Visibility may be reduced near the coast due to river run-off, but outer reef sites are less affected.
 Fewer crowds and lower prices.
-This is also stinger season — marine stinger suits are provided by operators and are mandatory for snorkelling.
-Coral spawning (a remarkable mass reproductive event) typically occurs in November.
+Marine stinger suits are provided by operators and are mandatory for snorkelling.
+Coral spawning — a remarkable mass reproductive event — typically occurs in November, a few nights after the full moon.

 Shoulder Months (April–May, September–October)

 Often considered the sweet spot.
 Good weather settling in or still holding, fewer crowds than peak winter, and reasonable prices.
 September and October are warm with very little rain and no stingers.
-April and May see the wet season easing, lush green landscapes, and full waterfalls in the hinterland.
+April and May see the wet season easing with lush green landscapes and full waterfalls in the Atherton Tablelands hinterland.

-Cyclone season: Tropical cyclones can affect the Cairns coast between December and April, though they're relatively infrequent.
-When cyclones do occur, reef operators cancel trips and resume once conditions are safe.
-Cyclones typically affect operations for only a few days per season.
-Operators and accommodation providers have well-established procedures.
+🌫️ Cyclone season: Tropical cyclones can affect the Cairns coast between December and April, though they're relatively infrequent.
+When cyclones do occur, reef operators cancel trips and resume once conditions are safe, typically within a few days.
+Operators and accommodation providers have well-established contingency procedures.
+Travel insurance is always recommended when visiting during this period.

 Planning Your Trip